Emissions minimization on road networks via Generic Second Order Models: The GSOM on networks

 \subsection{Merge junction}

-We consider the case of two incoming roads and one outgoing road at junction.
-We have two left states $\umeno_{1}$ and $\umeno_{2}$ for the incoming roads and a right state $\upiu_{3}$ for the outgoing road and our aim is to recover $\upiu_{1}$, $\upiu_{2}$ and $\umeno_{3}$.
-We assume that vehicles from roads 1 and 2 enter into the road 3 with respect to the following priority rule
+We consider the case of a junction with two incoming and one outgoing roads.
+Given two states $\umeno_{1}$ and $\umeno_2$ for the incoming roads and a state $\upiu_{3}$ for the outgoing road, we look for the junction values $\upiuS_{1}$, $\upiuS_{2}$ and $\umenoS_{3}$.
+As done before, we set $\hat q_i=\hat\rho_i \hat v_i$, $i=1,2,3$, and we assume that vehicles from roads 1 and 2 enter into the road 3 with the following priority rule

-where $\beta$ is a parameter in $[0,1]$.
-Moreover we assume the conservation of $\rho$ and $y$ at junction, i.e.
+where $\beta\in[0,1]$.
+Note that for $\beta=0$ or $\beta=1$, one of the two incoming roads is completely stopped at the junction, and the problem reduces to the 1 to 1 case.\\ The conservation of $\rho$ and $y$ across the junction yields: